Te Kawenata o Rata

 In order to give meaningful effect to the document, the working party that developed the draft of the kawenanta agreed to the ongoing representation of Ngā Aho on the NZIA Council.

-A Ngā Aho member, Elisapeta Heta, has been co-opted onto the Council for a two-year period.
-The signed kawenata will soon travel to each of the NZIA’s eight branches, where it will be recognised and signed by members of both organisations.
-The local signing offers an opportunity to meet on marae, discuss architecture and the important local issues and priorities.
+A Ngā Aho member has been co-opted onto the Council for a two-year term.
+The signed kawenata was recognised and signed by members of both organisations in the NZIA's eight branches.
+The local signings offered an opportunity to meet on marae, discuss architecture and the important local issues and priorities.

 Elisapeta Heta discussed Te Kawenata o Rata with Wallace Chapman on Radio New Zealand's Sunday Morning – listen here.